 Dear Your Teen:

-How do you recommend dealing with a parent who spends a lot of time and effort engineering social situations and uses the other kids in the friend group as pawns?
-I can’t imagine having the time, energy or desire to do this, but I know someone who has made an art form out of it.
-My teenager has been both the beneficiary and the collateral damage of her efforts, but either way, it’s frustrating.
+I’m having trouble with another parent.
+She spends a lot of time engineering social situations.
+In the mix, she uses the other kids in the friend group as pawns.
+I can’t imagine having the time, energy, or desire to do this.
+But this mom has made an art form out of it.
+My teenager has both benefitted and suffered from her social manipulation.
+Either way, it’s frustrating.

-Navigating social situations and friend groups can be challenging for both parents and kids alike, although the types of challenges can differ, depending on your child’s age and developmental level.
+Parents and teens can have a hard time navigating social situations and friend groups.
+The types of challenges can differ, depending on your child’s age and developmental level.
 Without knowing the specifics of the situation you are dealing with, I can offer some general advice that can help you to address your concerns.
 Here are some ideas for you.

 1. View the situation from her perspective